The-Almighty-Grenworth/maze-solver/README.md

 maze-solver
 ===========

-Input a maze, the AI solves it
+Input a maze, the AI solves it.
+FUN!!